The earliest quick release vices were know as "instantaneous grip" vices.

 Record redesigned the front jaw casting once again, removing the space previously reserved for the RD number.
 This version of the vice was the pinnacle of Record’s vice designs and remained unchanged until the 1960s.

 The final version of C & J Hampton’s woodworker’s vices that they would produce as an independent company was introduced in 1963.
-The range included a number of changes that, although billed as improvements, would doubtless have resulted in the reduction of manufacturing costs.
+The range included a number of changes that, although billed as improvements, would no doubt have resulted in reduced manufacturing costs.